Main illustration: Talia Gavish

 5. Customer satisfaction

 Total number of conversations and time to first response give you a good quantitative idea of how much work you’re handling and how quickly you’re handling it.
 Unfortunately, they don’t give you any idea about the quality of the work you’re doing.
-No matter how fast you’re responding, if a customer wouldn’t recommend you to a friend after your interaction on live chat, you’re doing something wrong.
+No matter how fast your resolution time, if a customer wouldn’t recommend you to a friend after your interaction on live chat, you’re doing something wrong.

 The power of the right support metrics